 5. Check in with your spiritual nature.

-You don’t have to move to Nepal or Bhutan and go on a 60-day silent retreat for spirituality.
+You don’t have to move to Nepal or Bhutan and go on a 60-day silent retreat for spirituality and regain your self worth.
 Spirituality could be walking the dogs.
 Spirituality could be smiling.
 Spirituality could be acknowledging the human-ness of a stranger.

 What is that non-alcoholic activity that touches your soul and makes you feel like you’re floating on a cloud?

 6. Feel goodness, love and completeness from within.

 You may turn to religion and God to feel complete.
 You may turn to nature and the birds chirping to feel the love.
 Whatever it is you’re seeking, know that it’s within you.
 You must speak to yourself differently, tame your feelings and become kinder to yourself.
 Within your mind and body, you must create an inner sanctuary where you treat yourself with love and kindness, and where you can rebuild your self worth.

 7. Create a daily habit of accessing this inner space.